 Write the key concepts down in your own words.
 This is an important part of both understanding and memorization.
 When you put something into your own words, as well as the textbook version, you’re creating an extra ‘hook’ your brain can use to retrieve the information when you need it next.

 Teach someone.
 Teaching someone else (especially a non-nursing student) is the best way to test your knowledge and ensure you have a firm grasp of the concepts.

 Break each topic into small, bite-sized pieces of knowledge.
 This is an important step to getting information into your memory.
 Brains don’t ‘upload’ large volumes of data in one large information dump.
 They store information the same way you build a house: brick by brick.

-This is where the Brainscape NCLEX flashcards are exceptionally useful.
+This is where the Brainscape NCLEX RN flashcards (or NCLEX PN flashcards) are exceptionally useful.
 Working with Justine Buick “The NCLEX Tutor,” we’ve broken the mountain of knowledge that is the NCLEX into its key parts, and created flashcard decks based on these.

 Inside each flashcard deck, we’ve further distilled each topic into its most important individual facts and written out these facts in question-and-answer pairs on single flashcards.

 In the entire set of Brainscape NCLEX classes, there are 3,100+ flashcards.
 However, considering we’re condensing knowledge from what would be thousands of pages and years of experience, these flashcards will save you literally days of knowledge-sorting time.